Ernst Zündel 1939 - 2017

 Home of Holocaust-Denier

-From a distance, the house at 206 Carlton Street looks cheery.
-But the closer you get, the more its turquoise colour sticks out as a sore thumb.
-This is a house that has a heavy history.
-Built in 1890, this is a house that suffered.
+Compared to its neighbours, the house at 206 Carlton Street looks like it had “lots of work done.”
+Indeed, this is a house that has a heavy history.
+Built in 1890, this house suffered.

 Starting in 1975 and for 25 years, it was the home and workplace of Ernst Zündel, a well-known Holocaust-denier born in 1939.
 The building also housed his publishing company.
 In fact, for 25 years, it was the home of Canada’s neo-nazi movement.
 Because of what it represented, it was also often the site of anti-racism demonstrations.